sinyman/Eficode-Weatherapp2021/README.md

 </br>

 #### Setting up the environment variables
-In the repository root is a example file for creating an environment variable file that docker-compose will pick up.
+In the repository root is a example file for creating environment variable files that docker-compose will pick up.

+Firstly, place your OWM API-key in a .backend.env-file ; Here is [an example .backend.env file](./backend/.env.example) showing preferred syntax.
+Copy this file and create a file called ".backend.env" where you place your API-key and other environment related data.

-As of now (23.3 2021), the only environment variable needed is a link to the backend API endpoint, Syntax-related matters are found in the [examplefile!](./.prod-variables.env.example)
+As of now (23.3 2021), the only environment variables needed are a link to the backend API endpoint and an OWM API-key, Syntax-related matters are found in the examplefiles! [.backend.env](./.backend.env.example) & [.prod-variables.env](./.prod-variables.env.example)

-<b>OBS!</b> The official environment file docker-compose-prod.yml is looking for is to be called ".prod-variables.env" <b>OBS!</b></br>
+<b>OBS!</b> The official environment files are called ".prod-variables.env" & ".backend.env".
+Docker-compose is looking for these and will not find them unless correcly named <b>OBS!</b></br>
 </br>

 #### Running the application